 We now propose a soft fusion scheme that explicitly and deterministically models feature selection.
 Similar to the widely applied attention mechanism \cite{Vaswani2017,Xu2015,Hori2017}, this function re-weights each feature by conditioning on both sensor modality channels, allowing the feature selection process to be jointly trained with other modules.
 The function is deterministic and differentiable.

-Here, a pair of continuous masks $\mathbf{s_1}$ and $\mathbf{s_2}$ is introduced to implement soft selection of the extracted feature representations, before these features are passed to temporal modelling and task solver:
+Here, a pair of continuous masks $\mathbf{s_1}$ and $\mathbf{s_2}$ {are} introduced to implement soft selection of the extracted feature representations, before these features are passed to temporal modelling and task solver:

-where $[\mathbf{a}_1; \mathbf{a}_2]$ denotes an MLP function that concatenates features $\mathbf{a}_1$ and $\mathbf{a}_2$. $\mathbf{s_1}$ and $\mathbf{s_2}$ represent soft masks applied to the features extracted from Modality One and Modality Two respectively.
-This process is deterministically parameterised by the neural networks, conditioned on both the features $\mathbf{a}_1$ and features $\mathbf{a}_2$.
-The sigmoid function makes sure that each of the features will be re-weighted in the range $[0,1]$.
+where $[\mathbf{a}_1; \mathbf{a}_2]$ denotes an operation function that concatenates features $\mathbf{a}_1$ and $\mathbf{a}_2$. $\text{MLP}$ is multilayer perceptron, a feedforward neural network that {transforms} features to fusion mask space.
+The Sigmoid function makes sure that each of the features will be re-weighted in the range $[0,1]$.
+This process is deterministically parameterised by the neural networks, conditioned on both the features $\mathbf{a}_1$ and features $\mathbf{a}_2$. $\mathbf{s_1}$ and $\mathbf{s_2}$ represent soft masks applied to the features extracted from Modality One and Modality Two respectively.

 Then, the visual and inertial features are element-wise multiplied with their corresponding soft masks as the new re-weighted vectors.
 The selective soft fusion function is modelled as